St1453/algofinstatix/docs/backend_development_guidelines.md

 - Use `PascalCase` for class names
 - Use `UPPER_CASE` for constants
 - Avoid global variables
+- Use `datetime.now(timezone.utc)` when need to deal with current time

 ### Code Organization
 - Use absolute imports